vitobotta/hetzner-k3s/docs/Upgrading_a_cluster_from_1x_to_2x.md

 The v1 version of hetzner-k3s is quite old and hasn’t been supported for some time.
 I understand that many haven’t upgraded to v2 because, until now, there wasn’t a simple process to do this.

-The good news is that the migration is now possible and straightforward, as long as you follow these instructions carefully and take your time.
-This upgrade also allows you to replace deprecated instance types (like the `CX` series) with newer ones.
+The good news is that the migration is now possible and straightforward, as long as you follow these instructions **very carefully** and take your time.
+This upgrade also allows you to replace deprecated instance types with newer ones.
 Note that this migration requires hetzner-k3s v2.2.4 or higher.
+Using the very latest version is recommended.

 ## Prerequisites